softonic/swarm-backup-restore/README.md

 # Swarm Backup and Restore System
 This system allow you to get scheduled backups from you swarm cluster and restore it.

-This image uses [whaleprint](https://github.com/mantika/whaleprint) to export data fom cluster and restore it.
+This project uses [whaleprint](https://github.com/mantika/whaleprint) to export data fom cluster and restore it.

 ## Requirements
 * Docker >=1.13